$6,295 | Completing Grades 9–12

 Day 14: Homeward Bound

-We say goodbye to our group and head to the airport for the journey home—sun-soaked, saltwater-washed, and full of stories to share.
+We say goodbye to our group and head to the airport for the journey home - sun-soaked, saltwater-washed, and full of stories to share.

-Group Tents: Teens sleep in shared tents (2–3 per tent), organized by gender identity.
+Group Tents: Teens sleep in shared tents (2–3 per tent), divided by gender.

 Setup & Breakdown: Everyone pitches in to set up camp, cook meals, and keep our shared spaces clean.